Richard A. Berger, MD • Hip/Knee Replacement

 Hip and Knee Replacements Give Patients New, Youthful Approach

-When Dr. Richard Berger performs hip and knee replacement surgery, he takes great care to minimize pain and speed recovery, giving his patients a new lease on life.
+When Dr. Richard Berger performs hip and knee replacement surgery, he takes great care to minimize pain and speed up recovery, giving his patients a new lease on life.
 With his minimally invasive approach, Dr. Berger makes a small incision, without cutting through soft tissue, muscles, tendons and ligaments.
-Recovery time is shorter, which enables patients to regain motion quickly, getting back to favorite activities and feeling younger than they have in years.
+Recovery time is shorter, which enables patients to regain motion quickly, getting them back to favorite activities and feeling younger than ever.

 “It opens up a new world to patients who have been living with pain prior to the surgery.
 Suddenly, they are able to get back to golf, yoga or traveling—things they haven’t done in years,” says Dr. Berger, orthopedic surgeon at Midwest Orthopaedics at Rush and assistant professor of orthopedics at Rush University Medical Center.

-Such was the case for Lake Zurich resident John Milstead, who had both his knees replaced with Dr. Berger in 2014 and 2015.
+Such was the case for Sharon “Sam” Strandberg, who had both knees replaced with Dr. Berger in spring 2016.

 Dr. Berger’s hip and knee replacements are done on an outpatient basis.
-Most of his patients are able to go home the same day as surgery, without staying overnight in the hospital.
-The remainder go home the following morning.
+Most of his patients go home the same day of surgery, without staying overnight in the hospital.

 Dr. Berger has pioneered minimally invasive hip and knee replacement, allowing patients to recover faster with less pain than with traditional hip and knee replacement surgery.